 This is our ObamaCare top 10 list of the most important things to know about ObamaCare (the Affordable Care Act).

-The law can be overwhelming, but understanding these ten “ObamaCare Facts” will be enough to help you get covered, avoid the fee, and participate in jovial water-cooler conversation.
+The law can be overwhelming, but understanding these ten “ObamaCare Facts” will be enough to help you get covered, avoid the fee, and participate in a water-cooler conversation.

-Once you have memorized these facts, check out our ObamaCare Facts master list for every fact and statistic one could ever want to know about the law or check out our pros and cons list for more information on the political and economic side of things.
+Once you are familiar with these facts, check out our ObamaCare Facts master list for every fact and statistic one could ever want to know about the law or check out our pros and cons list for more information on the political and economic side of things.

 The ObamaCare Top 10 List

 Understand these 10 ObamaCare bullet points, and you’ll be well on your way to becoming an Affordable Care Act expert.
 Please note that you can click on any of the links below to explore each topic in depth.

 1. The Affordable Care Act (ObamaCare) requires you to get and keep major medical insurance (known as minimum essential coverage) throughout the year, pay a fee for each month you go without coverage, or get an exemption.
 The requirement to buy insurance is sometimes called the “individual mandate,” and the fee you have to pay is called the “individual shared responsibility payment.”
 There are over 20 exemptions from the fee, including a short coverage gap of fewer than 3 months everyone qualifies for and an exemption based on income.
 Some exemptions require you to apply for the marketplace in advance, all exemptions are claimed on form 8965.

 2. Minimum essential coverage includes all marketplace coverage, most major medical coverage sold outside of the marketplace, Medicare, Medicaid, employer-based coverage, and more.
 It does not include short-term health insurance.